Kerbalnut/PowerShell-template/README.md

 Module dependencies:

 - This module should depend on at least one external module (as an example), but it should be easy to also turn this "dependency" off for testing.
+  - External module locations:
     - External GitHub repo
     - PowerShell Gallery hosted module
     - chocolatey package module
+  - Possible external modules to depend on:
+    - Logging module, which can produce & consume
 - Practice in another module, setting this module as a dependency.

 Example functions: